 2. Brad Rutter's Tournament Sweep (Seasons 17-35)

-Over 18 years of appearances, Brad had amassed $4,719,035 (more than any other contestant ever), winning tournament he was invited him to – The Tournament of Champions, Ultimate Tournament of Champions, Million Dollar Masters and Battle of Decades.
+Through 20 years of appearances, Brad has amassed $4,938,436 – more than any other contestant ever.
+After reaching the five-game win limit at the time of his first streak, he proceeded to win tournament after tournament: The Tournament of Champions, Ultimate Tournament of Champions, Million Dollar Masters, Battle of Decades and the All-Star Games.
 His first and only loss to a human finally came in January 2020 to super streaker Ken Jennings in Jeopardy!
 The Greatest of All Time.

 1. Jeopardy!
 Recognized by Guinness Book of World Records ® for Most Awards for a Quiz Show